 (Not a comprehesive list.)

-When buying a home, the typical order of actions (as they pertain to a home inspection) will be: securing funding, selecting a Realtor, finding a home (but don't fall in love yet), and making an offer that is accepted.
+When buying a home, the typical order of actions (as they pertain to a home inspection) will be: securing funding, selecting a Realtor, finding a home (but don't fall in love yet), making an offer, and it being accepted.